 Final Thoughts

-For beginners and conservative investors stock index ETFs are a good start and decent long-term investment idea.
-For the general audience following main indexes is useful for being informed about the current market situation.
-Also, comparing your portfolio growth with an index helps assessing the performance and improving your strategy.
-This function is available at Gainy app.
+For beginners and conservative investors, stock index ETFs are a good start and a decent long-term investment idea.
+For the general audience, following the main indexes is useful as it helps to be informed about the current market situation.
+Also, comparing your portfolio growth with an index helps assess the performance and improve your strategy.
+This function is available in the stock app for beginners — the Gainy app.

 What does it mean to invest in an index?